 The people of Malawi are a real highlight of any visit here.
 Although one of the world's poorest countries, the land is rich in friendly smiles and culture.

-This 2-centre Malawi holiday is a perfect safari & beach combination, staying in lovely locations.
+This Malawi holiday is a perfect safari & beach combination along with a scenic stay in Thyolo, an insight into Malawi's diverse landscapes.

 Safari in Zambia's superb South Luangwa then relax on an uninhabited island in Lake Malawi.

-A well-established small hotel on the northern shores of Lake Malawi.
+A well-established small hotel on the western shores of Lake Malawi.

 Mkulumadzi is a luxury lodge in Majete Wildlife Reserve, Malawi's latest upcoming wildlife destination.